 Are you ready to start a Delaware business, but are unsure which entity type is best for you?
-Our team at Harvard Business Services, Inc. will help you choose: LLC vs Corporation.
-There are three major differences between LLCs and corporations in Delaware: governance, taxation and privacy.
+Our team at Harvard Business Services, Inc. will help you choose between the LLC and the corporation.

 The principal difference between a corporation and an LLC is the governance structure.